orlp/glidesort/README.md

 It is a comparison-based sort supporting arbitrary comparison operators, and while exceptional on data with patterns it is also very fast for random data.

-For sorting n elements with k distinct values Glidesort has the following characteristics by default:
+For sorting `n` elements with `k` distinct values glidesort has the following characteristics by default:

 ```